memgraph/docs/docs/reference-guide/analyze_graph.md

 ## Delete statistic

-If the user wants to ignore information about the average group size and the chi-squared statistic, the existing statistic can be deleted by running:
+If you want the database to ignore information about the average group size and the chi-squared statistic, the existing statistic can be deleted by running:

 ```cypher
 ANALYZE GRAPH DELETE STATISTICS;